Spanish, Portuguese and Latin American Studies research

 The Centre for Latin American and Caribbean Studies (CLACS) plays a large part in our research.
 The Centre facilitates collaboration across the Faculty of Humanities into the globally expansive nature of the region and its dialogue with other parts of the globe.

-With access to rare and outstanding resources, Medieval and Early Modern Studies spans several disciplines and is look after by the John Rylands Research Institute.
+With access to rare and outstanding resources, Medieval and Early Modern Studies spans several disciplines and is look after by the John Rylands Research Institute and Library.